Pîjashig Kwe kwe! Tunngahugit! She:kon! Aanii! Boozhoo! Tansi! Taanishi! Hello! Bienvenue!

 - CBC North digitization project: The project will eventually see all of CBC North's archived Indigenous language programming digitized and made available online

-- Hinterland Who’s who has 3 of their vignettes (freshwater turtle, wolvering, raven) in 6 indigenous languages, with plans to add more
+- Hinterland Who’s (freshwater turtle, wolvering, raven) in 6 indigenous languages, with plans to add more

 - In the recent election, some of the debates were live-streamed in indigenous languages, e.g. East Cree and Dene.